 Swimming lessons for kids are a good way to get youngsters familiar with the water — but remember, drownings can happen to even experienced swimmers.
 Keep these summer safety tips in mind when you head to the beach or poolside with children.

 “It’s always a good idea to introduce kids to water when they’re young,” Vitale said.
-“As parents, you know your kids, and you can begin lessons when you think it’s appropriate.”
+“As parents, you know your kids best, so you can begin lessons when you think it’s appropriate.”

 The American Academy of Pediatrics (AAP) says that children aren’t ready for formal lessons until after their fourth birthday.
 However, “survival” swim lessons are available starting at age 6 months.
 These classes teach babies and small children to roll over on their backs, with the hope that an adult will pull them out of the water quickly.

 Formal swimming lessons vary by location and instructor.
 Some places have more structured lessons, where children must pass milestones to move on to the next level.
-Others pair students with an instructor or lifeguard and let the child learn at his or her own pace.
+Others pair students with an instructor or lifeguard and let the children learn at their own pace.
 Most classes for young kids require the parents to be in the water throughout the lesson.

 In class, children learn to get comfortable around water, hold their breath, and float or keep their heads above water.
 They may do bobs, kick with a kickboard, and learn different strokes.
 Kids progress to higher levels as they master these techniques.
 Some lessons are more concerned with technique, while others may focus more on survival skills.
 Call around or observe lessons in your area to find out what style is best for your child.